dpflores/diff_control/README.md

 diff_control
 ===

 ROS package for the control and visualization of the turtlebot3 using python.
-You can follow these instructions either using a ubuntu 20.04 distribution with ROS noetic installed or with a free account in https://www.theconstructsim.com/, where you can emulate a ROS environment with the required resources.
+You can follow these instructions either using a ubuntu 20.04 distribution with ROS noetic installed or with a free account in [TheConstruct](https://www.theconstructsim.com/), where you can emulate a ROS environment with the required resources.

 ## Installation

-This will assume that you already have a catkin workspace (http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
+This will assume that you already have a [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
 Go to the source directory of the workspace
   ```
   $ roscd; cd ../src